Go Coach Yourself!

 Are You Listening, No Really Listening? - Meaningful Conversations Series (3/5)

-Vic Smith Season 1 Episode 16
+Ryan Reichert-Estes, CPCC and Vic Smith, CPCC Season 1 Episode 16

 In this episode of 'Go Coach Yourself,' hosts Vic and Ryan delve into the critical skill of listening as part of their ongoing meaningful conversation series.
 They emphasize the importance of truly listening rather than merely hearing to create deeper connections.
 The episode is peppered with personal anecdotes, as they provide tips for effective listening, encouraging listeners to embrace global listening, practice looping, and acknowledge good listening when it's demonstrated.
 The episode concludes with a reminder that listening goes beyond maintaining eye contact and requires truly understanding the speaker.